Course Code: GES3010

 Renu Muthoo is a computer engineering graduate from Bangalore University, India.
 She has worked with Autodesk products for the past 18 years, focusing mainly on AutoCAD and Autodesk’s design visualization software products such as 3ds Max, VRED, and Showcase.
 Using her engineering background and expertise in Autodesk products, she has co-authored a number of books.
 She currently works as a curriculum developer and subject matter expert for Autodesk products.

-There are no prerequisites to take this course, however you should have a basic knowledge of the Windows operating system and be comfortable installing software, working with file structures, downloading files, and unzipping compressed files.
-You should also have a basic knowledge of design/drafting procedures and terminology.
+Prior to enrolling this course, you should have taken AutoCAD 2018 or have equivalent experience with the 2D commands and software interface for AutoCAD 2018.
+You should also have a basic knowledge of the Windows operating system and be comfortable installing software, working with file structures, downloading files, and unzipping compressed files.

 The instructional materials required for this course are included in enrollment and will be available online.